Get 80% off your plan for your first 3 months*

 This statement connects your income statement to your balance sheet by providing information on the sources of this "residual interest," as explained in CPA Canada's guide to reading financial statements.
 It shows how profits and losses from operations, owner withdrawals, and new investments from capital providers affected your equity during the year.

-Example of statement of changes in equity for sole proprietor
+Example of statement of changes in equity for a sole proprietor

-This statement shows closing equity is equal to the opening equity plus the year's net profit and money introduced, minus owner withdrawals and taxes.
+For a sole proprietor, the statement is straightforward.
+Closing equity equals the opening equity plus the year's net profit, minus owner withdrawals and taxes.

 Example of statement of changes in equity for a partnership

-This statement shows closing equity is equal to the opening equity plus the year's net profit and money from investors, minus owner withdrawals and taxes.
+In a partnership, the statement tracks each partner's capital account separately.
+Closing equity equals the opening equity plus the year's net profit and any money introduced by partners, minus owner withdrawals and taxes.

 Example of statement of changes in equity for a company